daudulislamsumon/Laravel_snippets_for_vscode/README.md

 ## Installation

-Download the package or copy the code from Blade_Directive.json , Router_Methods.json files and paste it to Blade.json & php.json files.
+Download the package or copy the code from Blade_Directive.json , Session_Methods.json files and paste it to Blade.json & Router_Methods.json, Database_Query_Builder.json, Eloquent_Orm.json to php.json file.

 ## Usage